Lvl9999/Multiverse-Battlegrounds/README.md

 - ###  Really trash game...
 Anyway enjoy the script :3

 ### Main Source:
+##### The script will serverhop you if many players leave to new server so put in autoexe.
 ```lua
 --[[ Multiverse - Battlegrounds ]] -- | [ Made by ThroughTheFireAndFlames#9925 ]
 getgenv().StartAutofarming = false -- // true to start | false to stop.